haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/ALayers_intro.md

 * Stringent separation of business logic from presentation logic simplifies the customization process.
 For example, you can alter your storefront appearance without affecting any of the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %} business logic.

-* Clear organization of code predictably points {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} developers to code location.
+* Clear organization of code predictably points {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} developers to code location.

 ## 相关主题